Just as ‘health & fitness’ are essential for non-vegans, vegans are no exception.

 Also, note that whole sesame seeds have much higher calcium content compared to hulled sesame seeds while salt & caffeine are known to inhibit the absorption of calcium.

-Protein is found in many plant foods and provide essential amino acids.
+Protein is found in many foods and provide essential amino acids.
 It is almost impossible not to get enough amino acids if you eat a good variety of whole foods.

 Recommended Dietary Allowance (RDA) for Protein